-Collaboration Tools: The Council is continuing its work on new collaboration tools for member district personnel to replace the Council's current collaboration tool, Edwires.
+The Council is continuing its work on new collaboration tools for member district personnel.
 These new tools allow member district employees to share documents and communicate with each other.
 This upgrade will bring many new features and a better user experience for member district employees on the platform.
-Chief among these upgrades is a new forum to improve upon existing listsery communication.
+Chief among these upgrades is a new forum to improve upon existing listserv communication.
 On the forum, members can privately message each other for one-on-one discussions, post to job-alike groups, and share files with each other.
 Additionally, any documents shared in forum discussions will automatically be saved in a searchable database for members to review later.
 These great discussions features are not limited to the forum, however.
 Users can subscribe to job-alike groups to get email updates when new forum posts go up.
 For maximum convenience, users can also respond to forum posts via email.